ChaisRobinson/Capstone/README.md

 6. Proper naming convetion for class names.
 7. How to pass state as props to proper child pages.

-## Challenges Faced during the project.
+## Challenges faced during the project.

 1. I updated Node.js to a newer version, which led to an error.
 I had to add "--openssl-legacy-provider start" to my start script for the project to compile correctly.
 2. Tried to incorporate a dependency for logos that was depreciated which caused an error; I completely discarded this all together.